SasmithaHiram/MOS-Burgers/README.md

-Here’s a rewritten version with a simpler and more concise approach:

----

 # Mos Burger POS System 🍔💻

 A POS system developed using **HTML**, **CSS**, **Bootstrap**, and **JavaScript** to manage products, customers, orders, and generate reports.